-Water, latrines, and a water system for Rohingya refugees
+Water, latrines, and toilets for Rohingya refugees

 This project will support Rohingya refugees in Jamtoli camp, in the world’s largest refugee settlement, as well as the vulnerable Bangladeshi host community.